propelorm/Propel2/README.md

 ## Contribute ##

 Everybody can contribute to Propel2.
 Just fork it, and send Pull Requests.
 You have to follow [Propel2 Coding Standards](https://github.com/propelorm/Propel2/wiki/Coding-Standards) and provides unit tests as much as possible.
+Also [check out the roadmap](https://github.com/propelorm/Propel2/wiki) to get an overview of what we are working on!

 Please see our [contribution guideline](http://propelorm.org/contribute.html).
 Thank you!